 Unlike trying to overcome smoking, where the future ex-smoker can see on the table the packet of cigarettes he’s trying to get away from, people trying to overcome personality disorders cannot see them.
 They are inside the person’s mind.
 Statistically, most people do not overcome personality disorders.

-We are prone to look and feel in many ways.
-But, this does not excuse errant behavior.
+We are prone to look and feel in many ways, but this does not excuse errant behavior.
 While some people have it easier than others, the ultimate choice for our thoughts, emotions, and actions is ours.

 If you have a formally recognized personality disorder, then you must seek professional help.
 If the counselor you see is not helping, get a new counselor.
 Keep doing this until you find one who works more effectively with you.
 We do this with clothing, eyeglasses, and furniture.
 It's no different with psychologists.